Floer theory and topology of $Diff (S^2)$: Introduction

-\begin{remark} A technically identical argument but dealing with Hamiltonian fibrations over strips/discs, rather than the cylinder/$S ^{2}$, gives an analogue of the above theorem for the space $\text{Lag}(S ^{2} ) $ of Lagrangians submanifolds in $S ^{2} $ Hamiltonian isotopic to equator, i.e. simple closed smooth unparametrized loops partitioning $S ^{2} $ into a pair of regions with equal area.
-The basic ingredient for this is that a Hamiltonian loop of Lagrangian submanifolds, that is a loop obtained by a Hamiltonian flow, gives rise to a sub-fibration of $M \times D ^{2} $ over the boundary $\partial D ^{2} $ with fiber $L _{\theta} \subset M _{\theta} $ over $\theta$ the element of the loop.
-We may then analogously study moduli spaces of holomorphic disks with boundary on this Lagrangian sub-fibration, for suitable almost complex structures, see for instance \cite{citeAkveldSalamonLoopsofLagrangiansubmanifoldsandpseudoholomorphicdiscs.} for a similar story, or \cite{citeHuLalondeArelativeSeidelmorphismandtheAlbersmap.} for the monotone case. \begin{claim} For $i: \text{Lag} ^{ndg} (S ^{2} ) \to \text{Lag} (S ^{2} )$ the inclusion map, and for $j: B \to \text{Lag} ^{ndg} (S ^{2} )$ a map of a CW complex, s.t. the induced inclusion map $i \circ j: B \hookrightarrow \text{Lag} (S ^{2} )$ is vanishing on $\pi _{1} $, $i \circ j$ is null-homotopic.
-Where the superscript $ndg$ means we take the subspace of those Lagrangians intersecting the standard equator at isolated points. \end{claim} \end{remark}
+\begin{remark} A technically identical argument but dealing with Hamiltonian fibrations over discs, rather than $\mathbb{CP} ^{1} $, gives an analogue of the above theorem for the space $\text{Lag}(S ^{2} ) $ of Lagrangians submanifolds in $S ^{2} $ Hamiltonian isotopic to equator, i.e. simple closed smooth unparametrized loops partitioning $S ^{2} $ into a pair of regions with equal area.
+The basic ingredient for this is that a Hamiltonian loop of Lagrangian submanifolds, that is a loop obtained by a Hamiltonian flow, gives rise to a sub-fibration of $M \times D ^{2} $ over the boundary $\partial D ^{2} $ with fiber $L _{\theta} \subset M _{\theta} $ over $\theta$ the element of the loop at $\theta$.
+We may then analogously study moduli spaces of holomorphic disks with boundary on this Lagrangian sub-fibration, for suitable almost complex structures, see for instance \cite{citeAkveldSalamonLoopsofLagrangiansubmanifoldsandpseudoholomorphicdiscs.} for a similar story, or \cite{citeHuLalondeArelativeSeidelmorphismandtheAlbersmap.} for the monotone case. \begin{claim} The inclusion map $i: \text{Lag} ^{1} (S ^{2} ) \to \text{Lag} (S ^{2} )$ vanishes on all homotopy groups.
+Where the superscript $1$ means that we take the subspace of those Lagrangians transversally intersecting the standard equator at a prescribed point, (there may be other intersections). \end{claim} \end{remark}